mdalai/self-driving-car-semantic-segmentation/README.md

 ## Training & Testing

 ### AWS Setup
 In order to make training process FUN, we want to use GPU.
+But setting GPU instance on AWS was end up not FUN.

 **AWS g2.2xlarge  instance type won’t work for Udacity AMI**